 James G. Sullivan and Associates | Houston Domestic Violence Attorney

-Contact James G. Sullivan and Associates today at (281) 546-6428 for a free consultation about your family violence charges throughout Harris County in Texas.
-James Sullivan is an experienced criminal defense attorney in Houston who will make every effort to help you achieve the best outcome for your case.
+Contact James G. Sullivan and Associates today at (281) 546-6428 for a free consultation concerning affidavits of non-prosecution or if you are charged with family violence in the greater Houston area.
+James Sullivan is an experienced criminal defense attorney in northwest Houston who will make every effort to help you achieve the best outcome for your case.